REE-9/eo-server-status-discord-bot/README.md

 Here are the steps to deploy this bot:

     Make sure your machine has python and the requirments installed.
-    Create a Discord server.
-(Optional)
+    Create a Discord server (Optional).
     Create a Discord bot and take note of its api key.
     Designate a text channel named "server-status" for the bot to post updates on the server you've created/already have.
     Invite the bot to your server.